 - (z) hepatitis C wrap-around services to promote care coordination and integration when ordered by a physician, registered physician assistant, registered nurse practitioner, or licensed midwife, and provided by a qualified professional, as determined by the commissioner of health.
-Such services may include client outreach, identification and recruitment, hepatitis C education and counseling, coordination of care and adherence to treatment, assistance in obtaining appropriate entitlement services, peer support and other supportive services; provided, however, that the provisions of this paragraph shall not take effect unless all necessary approvals under federal law and regulation have been obtained to receive federal financial participation in the costs of health care services provided pursuant to this paragraph.
-Nothing in this paragraph shall be construed to modify any licensure, certification or scope of practice provision under title eight of the education law. - (aa) care and services furnished by a developmental disability individual support and care coordination organization (DISCO) that has received a certificate of authority pursuant to section forty-four hundred three-g of the public health law to eligible individuals residing in the geographic area served by such entity, when such services are furnished in accordance with an agreement approved by the department of health which meets the requirements of federal law and regulations. - NB Repealed September 30, 2019 - (bb) Subject to the availability of federal financial participation, services and supports authorized by the federal regulations governing the Home and Community-Based Attendant Services and Supports State Plan Option (Community First Choice) pursuant to 42 U.S.C. § 1396n(k). - (cc) care and services for surgical first assistant services provided by a registered nurse first assistant provided that: (i) the registered nurse first assistant is certified in operating room nursing; (ii) the services are within the scope of practice of a non-physician surgical first assistant; and (iii) the terms and conditions of the policy or contract otherwise provide for the coverage of the services.
-Nothing in this paragraph shall be construed to prevent the medical management or utilization review of the services; prevent a policy or contract from requiring that services are to be provided through a network of participating providers who meet certain requirements for participation, including provider credentialing; or prohibit an insurer from providing a global or capitated payment or electing to directly reimburse a non-physician surgical first assistant for the services, as otherwise permitted by law. - 3.
-Any inconsistent provisions of this section notwithstanding, medical assistance shall include: - (a) early and periodic screening and diagnosis of eligible persons under six years of age and, in accordance with federal law and regulations, early and periodic screening and diagnosis of eligible persons under twenty-one years of age to ascertain physical and mental disabilities; and - (b) care and treatment of disabilities and conditions discovered by such screening and diagnosis including such care, services and supplies as the commissioner shall by regulation require to the extent necessary to conform to applicable federal law and regulations. - (c) screening, diagnosis, care and treatment of disabilities and conditions discovered by such screening and diagnosis of eligible persons ages three to twenty-one, inclusive, including such care, services and supplies as the commissioner shall by regulation require to the extent necessary to conform to applicable federal law and regulations, provided that such screening, diagnosis, care and treatment shall include the provision of evaluations and related services rendered pursuant to article eighty-nine of the education law and regulations of the commissioner of education by persons qualified to provide such services thereunder.
+Such services may include client outreach, identification recruitment, hepatitis C education and counseling, coordination of care and adherence to treatment, assistance in obtaining appropriate entitlement services, peer support and other supportive services; provided, however, that the provisions of this paragraph shall not take effect unless all necessary approvals under federal law and regulation have been obtained to receive federal financial participation in the costs of health care services provided pursuant to this paragraph.
+Nothing in this paragraph shall be construed to modify any licensure, certification or scope of practice provision under title eight of the education law. - (aa) care and services furnished by a developmental disability individual support and care coordination organization (DISCO) that has received a certificate of authority pursuant to section forty-four hundred three-g of the public health law to eligible individuals residing in the geographic area served by such entity, when such services are furnished in accordance with an agreement approved by the department of health which meets the requirements of federal law and regulations. - NB Repealed September 30, 2023 - (bb) Subject to the availability of federal financial participation, services and supports authorized by the federal regulations governing the Home and Community-Based Attendant Services and Supports State Plan Option (Community First Choice) pursuant to 42 U.S.C. § 1396n(k). - (cc) care and services for surgical first assistant services provided by a registered nurse first assistant provided that: (i) the registered nurse first assistant is certified in operating room nursing; (ii) the services are within the scope of practice of a non-physician surgical first assistant; and (iii) the terms and conditions of the policy or contract otherwise provide for the coverage of the services.
+Nothing in this paragraph shall be construed to prevent the medical management or utilization review of the services; prevent a policy or contract from requiring that services are to be provided through a network of participating providers who meet certain requirements for participation, including provider credentialing; or prohibit an insurer from providing a global or capitated payment or electing to directly reimburse a non-physician surgical first assistant for the services, as otherwise permitted by law. - (dd) pasteurized donor human milk (PDHM), which may include fortifiers as medically indicated, for inpatient use, for which a licensed medical practitioner has issued an order for an infant who is medically or physically unable to receive maternal breast milk or participate in breast feeding or whose mother is medically or physically unable to produce maternal breast milk at all or in sufficient quantities or participate in breast feeding despite optimal lactation support.
+Such infant shall: (i) have a documented birth weight of less than one thousand five hundred grams; or (ii) have a congenital or acquired condition that places the infant at a high risk for development of necrotizing enterocolitis; or (iii) have a congenital or acquired condition that may benefit from the use of donor breast milk as determined by the commissioner of health or his or her designee.